deepsidhpura777/Visual-Question-Answering-Using-CNN-LSTM-based-Stacked-Attention-Model/README.md

 # Visual Question Answering using CNN-LSTM based Stacked Attention Model

-Custom Neural Network architecture based on stacking image embeddings from CNNs (ResNet 152) and question embeddings from LSTMs to predict correct answers for context relevant questions about the images in VQA 1 validation dataset.
-The model accuracy is 55.7 % using the standard VQA evaluation metric, within 5 % range of the state-of-the-art model.
+Custom Neural Network architecture based on stacking image embeddings from CNNs (ResNet 152) and question embeddings from LSTMs to predict correct answers for context relevant questions about the images in **VQA 1 validation dataset**.
+The model accuracy is **55.7 %** using the standard VQA evaluation metric, within 5 % range of the state-of-the-art model.

 ## Prerequisites